anycable/docs.anycable.io/docs/realtime-web.md

 [over 800,000 connections](https://anycable.io/compare/nodejs-websocket/) per
 instance while application deploys leave live connections untouched.

+## Key terms

+The vocabulary of realtime systems, with each term defined so it can stand on its own.
+These are the definitions used throughout the AnyCable documentation.

+- A **WebSocket** is a connection that begins as an ordinary HTTP request and upgrades into a persistent, bidirectional channel, allowing the client and the server to send messages to each other at any time.
+- **Server-Sent Events (SSE)** is a browser standard in which the server keeps an HTTP response open and pushes a one-directional stream of events to the client, suitable for feeds that never need to flow the other way.
+- **Publish-subscribe (pub/sub)** is a messaging pattern that decouples senders from receivers: publishers send messages to named streams without knowing the audience, and a broker delivers each message to every subscriber of that stream.
+- A **stream** is a named feed of messages, such as `chat/42`, that clients subscribe to and backends publish to; the stream name is the address that connects the two.
+- A **broadcast** is the act of publishing one message to a stream so that every subscribed client receives its own copy.
+- **[Presence](./anycable-go/presence.md)** is the live roster of clients subscribed to a stream, kept accurate through heartbeats and expiry, and delivered to applications as join and leave events.
+- A **[signed stream](./anycable-go/signed_streams.md)** is a stream name accompanied by a cryptographic signature that the application generates with a secret key, letting a realtime server such as AnyCable authorize the subscription by verifying the signature instead of calling the application.
+- A **[reliable stream](./anycable-go/reliable_streams.md)** is a stream whose recent history the server retains, so that a client reconnecting after a network drop receives every message it missed, in the original order.
+- A **[whisper](./js/presence.md)** is a message that one client sends directly to the other subscribers of a stream through the realtime server, without involving the backend application; typing indicators and live cursor positions are typical whispers.

+## Where to go next

 To see these concepts as working code, continue with the [Quick Start](./quickstart.md), or read [What is AnyCable](./overview.md) and [Capabilities](./capabilities.md) for how each guarantee is implemented.